R1sh1-11/AD-Attack-Techniques-Knowledge-Base/README.md

 ## Spec Reflection

 **One way the spec helped you during implementation:** The chunking strategy section of planning.md forced an early decision to use paragraph-based splitting rather than naive fixed-size splitting.
-This directly shaped the implementation — when retrieval quality was poor, the spec gave a clear diagnosis framework: the issue was chunk content quality, not retrieval architecture.
+This directly shaped the implementation when retrieval quality was poor, the spec gave a clear diagnosis framework: the issue was chunk content quality, not retrieval architecture.
 Without having thought through chunking before coding, debugging would have been much harder.

 **One way your implementation diverged from the spec, and why:** The spec anticipated clean paragraph-based chunking would produce high-quality retrievable chunks.
 In practice, MITRE pages are table-heavy with minimal prose, meaning most chunks were short structured rows rather than explanatory paragraphs.
-A 150-character minimum filter had to be added post-hoc to remove low-signal chunks — this was not in the original spec but was necessary after seeing retrieval results dominated by APT reference one-liners.
+A 150-character minimum filter had to be added post-hoc to remove low-signal chunks as this was not in the original spec but was necessary after seeing retrieval results dominated by APT reference one-liners.

 ---